itsakanksharawat/ML-models/README.md

 # ML-models
 for practice
-trying new tech for ml learing,reaserch paper i have read
+trying new tech stack for ml learing,reaserch paper i have read